Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 Artsy Sightseeing in Salzburg

-When I first visited Salzburg with my family, I drove them crazy (short drive) with my constant references to my favorite musical of all time–The Sound of Music.
+When I first visited Salzburg with my family in the early 2000s, I drove them crazy (short drive) with my constant references to my favorite musical of all time–The Sound of Music.

 Yes, I know.
 It’s sentimental and over-the-top, but I loved it when I first saw it in the theater as a child and I still watch it every few Christmases.
 Those songs just don’t get old.